 Please type as much as is necessary in the questionnaire attached - the boxes will expand to accommodate the text.

 Decreasing Trends

-The decreasing trends that have been found at Pan Europe level and also in your registry are listed in Table 2a.
 Complete this table using the same coding system (A-G) listed under point 1 above.
 Please also provide a summary explanation of the decreasing trend.